TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Properties/GetText.rst

       foo = TSFE : fe_user|user|username

-   Some codes work with different separator, which is documented right at the code.
+   Some codes work with a different separator, which is documented right at the code.
    Spaces around the colon (:ts:`:`) are irrelevant.
 The :ts:`key` is case-insensitive.